Wagon Train: Theme music

 The first season theme "Wagon Train" was written by Henri René and Bob Russell, and lyrics were not used.
 The theme was conducted by Revue musical director Stanley Wilson.
-In the second season, a new more modern sounding theme was introduced. "(Roll Along) Wagon Train" was written by Sammy Fain and Jack Brooks and sung by John O'Neill.
+In the second season, a new more modern sounding theme was introduced. "(Roll Along) Wagon Train" was written by Sammy Fain and Jack Brooks and sung by Johnny O'Neill.
 About midway through the second season this was replaced with an instrumental version by Stanley Wilson.
 In the third season a more traditional sounding score was introduced.
 "Wagons Ho!" was written and conducted by Jerome Moross, who adapted it from a passage of music he had written for the 1959 film The Jayhawkers.
 This theme would last through the series's run and is the most remembered Wagon Train theme.
 Stanley Wilson re-recorded "Wagons Ho!" when the series was broadcast in color in 1963, then an abbreviated version of the 1963 re-recorded theme was used for the final season when it returned to black-and-white.